ehsan-amani/cfdmfFTFoam/README.md

 ------------------------------------------------------------------------------------
 # Installation:
- Prerequisite: OpenFOAM Foundation CFD package version 9 (OpenFOAM-9) To copy files to the correct directories and compile the solver and libraries, open a terminal in the current folder where this readMe file exists, and run:
+ Prerequisite: OpenFOAM Foundation CFD package version 9 (OpenFOAM-9)

 ## download the repository
 For example, in Linux by